duttyend/Microsoft-Defender-RTP-stop/README.md

 - Very low on resources.
 - Extremely low chances of breaking anything since there is no hack involved (permission bypass, regedit modifications, etc.).
 Alternatives ofen break Windows Security completely whereas this allows to keep other features on (except tamper protection, as previously mentioned).
 - Very easy to uninstall / pause temporarily: just disable or delete the task.
-- Should still after major Windows updates, except if Microsoft changes things significantly.
+- Should still work after major Windows updates, except if Microsoft changes things significantly.

 ### Credits
 [Duttyend](https://github.com/duttyend/Microsoft-Defender-RTP-stop)